PLM4LKP/PLM4LKP_code/README.md

  | |- models                - some models are from our another experiment and reused
  | |- pre-training          - for TAPT
  | |- relatedness.ipynb     - experiment file
+ |- utils
+ | |- duplicate-checker.py  - to check whether there is duplicate data in dataset
  |- README.md
 ```